-- Open to residents and nonresidents. - The youth hunter must be properly licensed to hunt waterfowl in the state, unless participating under a Resident Mentored Hunt scenario as described in the "Mentored and Youth Hunting" section. pg 66-67.
-Youth may not have reached age 18 by the first day of the season. - An adult (18 or older) must accompany youth.
-The adult may not hunt ducks but may participate in other open seasons, including the Canada Goose Season. - All other restrictions are the same as during the regular waterfowl seasons. - Nonresident youth must have a Nonresident Waterfowl License with valid dates during Sept.
-12 13 or a Nonresident Youth Waterfowl License to participate in this hunt.
+- " Open to residents and nonresidents. - " The youth hunter must be properly licensed to hunt waterfowl in the state, unless participating under a Resident Mentored Hunt scenario as described in the "Mentored and Youth Hunting" section. pg 106-107.
+Youth may not have reached age 18 by the first day of the season.

+- " An adult (18 or older) must accompany youth.
+The adult may not hunt ducks but may participate in other open seasons, including the Canada Goose Season. - " All other restrictions are the same as during the regular waterfowl seasons. - " Nonresident youth must have a Nonresident Waterfowl License with valid dates during Sept.
+11 - 12 or a Nonresident Youth Waterfowl License to participate in this hunt. - " No Federal Waterfowl Stamp is required if under the age of 15.